 Early Life and Education

 Jeffrey Marc Talpins was born in New York City and raised in Larchmont, New York.
-He attended the prestigious Horace Mann School.
-Talpins graduated summa cum laude and Phi Beta Kappa from Yale University in 1997, earning a Bachelor of Science with Distinction in Economics and Applied Mathematics, with a focus on Finance.
+He excelled academically at the Horace Mann School, fostering a passion for economics and finance.
+Talpins graduated Summa Cum Laude and Phi Beta Kappa from Yale University in 1997, earning a B.S. with Distinction in Economics and Applied Mathematics (focus in Finance).

 Rise to Success